Embracing winter time on the Milford Road

 Travel without the crowds

-Few people travel to Fiordland in winter so you get to experience the true wilderness and beauty of the area in relative solitude.
-Also with less people around your plans can be more flexible as space is likely to be available.
+Fewer people travel to Milford Sound in winter so you get to experience more wilderness and beauty of the area, in relative solitude.
+Also with less people around your plans can be more flexible with your itinerary, as space is likely to be available.

 Places look incredible